 In an effort to be conscious and critical about where we are getting information, each student will have an opportunity to sign up for one week in the semester and be responsible for informing the class of news items for this week.
 For the duration of the week, you will choose 3 news sources you do not normally consult on a regular basis (Possibilities include: BBC, Democracy Now!, Al Jazeera, Fox News, Wall Street Journal, Truthout, Common Dreams).
 Your job is to consult 3 sources throughout the week, compare the presentation of the same information (story) from the different sources, and share your observations with the class.
-For both Tuesday and Thursday of that week, you will:
+For your assigned day, you will:

-- 1. Summarize 2 news stories relevant to our class themes (social and environmental justice, racism, climate change, inequality, nuclearism, etc.) - 2.
+- 1. Summarize 2 news stories relevant to our class themes (social and environmental justice, racism, climate change, inequality, nuclearism, water etc.) - 2.
 Share your observations on the differences and/or similarities in how the information was presented in different news sources.
 Pay attention to headlines, language, and whose perspectives and voices are centered. - 3.
 Provide a written account of the summary, your observations, and one discussion question to the Instructor.
-Due on both Tuesday and Thursday.